 - Active transportation (AT) – bikeway and multi-use trail

 - Streetscapes – street trees, sidewalks, linear plaza, street furniture and street lights

 - Enhanced transit hub

-The 60 per cent design Concept Plan was presented as part of recent public engagement sessions held in April-May of 2018.
+The 60 per cent design Concept Plan was presented as part of public engagement sessions held in April-May of 2018.

 The 60 per cent design plan does not include details regarding building design.
 Land uses and building heights are governed by the existing DH-1 zoning.
 Amendments to the Downtown Halifax Zoning By-law will be considered in the coming months and will follow the standard planning amendment process including opportunities for public input.

 A three-phased construction plan has been developed which maintains key north-south and east-west connections through the project site during all phases of construction.
 Traffic analysis associated with the phasing plan will be completed for the 60 per cent decision.
 Significant efforts will be made to help mitigate traffic congestion throughout the Cogswell corridor during construction.
 At this time, it is anticipated that the project will not require alternate traffic routes beyond the project boundary during any phase of construction.